Jorge-Assis/crudecompare/README.md

 ### Overview

 With this project I implemented a dashboard on a Jupyter Notebook to compare crude oil grades traded in the international market.

+My motivation for this topic related with crude oil grades is a result of looking for a process that could help oil industry professionals to quickly find answers to questions similar to the following:

+1. Given a certain crude oil grade, what is its best substitute?
+2. What are the main differences between two crude oil benchmarks?
+3. What are the 15 more expensive crude oil grades?

-The used dataset is in the csv file found in the data folder.
-It is a compilation of 200 different crude oil assays and the ***Crudecompare Dashboard*** will focus on three main parameters, API gravity, Sulphur content and Total Acidity Number.
+For this project, crude oil data is gathered from the websites of selected oil companies.
+After being treated, the resulting dataset, compiling more than 200 different crude oil assays, is saved on a csv file.
+The ***Crudecompare Dashboard*** will focus on three main parameters, API gravity, Sulphur content and Total Acidity Number.
+For the data modelling, the k-nearest algorithm is used for regression and assess the relative distance of a k number of crude oil grades compared with a grade used as reference.

 More information about the topic is found [here](https://medium.com/@jeyenry/what-are-the-15-most-expensive-crude-oil-in-the-world-part-1-e830ce3a3767).

+### Files in the repository

+README.md: this file, containing a overview of the project. crudecompare_dashboard-v004.ipynb: Jupyter Notebook containing the data processing and evaluations.
+/data/crude_assays/assays_summary/master_crude_20220826.csv: Cleaned dataset provided for the evaluations.

+Inside the **data** folder, the **assays_summary** folder will be also used by the functions on the notebook to compile the data from the crude oil assay files.
+The other folders (bp, equinor, exxon and totalenergies), will be used to store the crude oil assay files downloaded from the corresponding oil companies' websites for further processing.

 ### How to use